crcn/immutable-virtual-dom/README.md

+**This library has been moved into paperclip.js until it matures a bit.**

 Immutable virtual dom is a library that enables you to create templates that are *static*.
 The added benefit of this is that there are fewer moving parts, and you end up with a template engine that's a wee-bit more native than other *dynamic* virtual dom libraries.
 I.e: it's faster.
 Here's a benchmark: http://paperclip-dbmonster.herokuapp.com.

 The only downside to this is that you don't have the added benefit of adding/removing elements around dynamically - creating complex UIs.
 Once you're template is compiled, you can only mutate the elements that you specified as dynamic.